 Breach of contract example:

-Katrina wants her laptop repaired.
-She agrees to pay £200 up front on the basis that it’s repaired promptly.
-Three months later, despite reminders, the engineer has still not repaired the laptop.
-Although he returns the unrepaired laptop, he refuses to repay the £200.
-The engineer has broken the contract he made with Katrina by not carrying out the repair at all or in a reasonable time, so Katrina has a cause of action.
+Katrina wants her laptop repaired before she moves in three weeks’ time.
+She agrees to pay £200 upfront, but only on condition that the repair is carried out within that time, as it will be no use later.
+The engineer fails to carry out the repair by the agreed date, and though he returns the unrepaired laptop, he refuses to repay the £200.
+The engineer has broken the contract he made with Katrina by not carrying out the repair in the agreed time so Katrina has a cause of action.

 Personal injury negligence examples:

 1. Sam was standing on the balcony of his rented flat leaning on the railing when it gave way and he fell breaking his leg.
 Sam has a cause of action.
 He sues his landlord for personal injury because of the landlord’s breach of contract (not keeping the flat in proper repair under the terms of the tenancy agreement) and negligence (failing in his duty of care to maintain the premises safely).
 The court awards him compensation for his injury, and his losses and expenses.

 2. Josie was standing outside her flat when the door slammed and she was locked out.
 She decided not to wait for her flatmate to get home, but to climb over the balcony to next door’s flat.
 While attempting this she fell to the ground breaking her leg.
 Josie has no cause of action because she has no one except herself to blame for the accident.
 Her rights have not been breached by someone else.